platformsh/platformsh-docs/docs/src/development/ssh/ssh-keys.md

 Include one `Host` entry for each Platform.sh region you want to connect to, such as `us-2` or `eu-4`.
 (You can include other configuration as desired.)

-## Troubleshooting

-A given SSH key pair can only be linked to a single user account.
-If you add an already used SSH key to another account, you see the error: `SSH key can not be duplicated`.

-To resolve this error, generate separate pairs of SSH keys for each account.

-You can use several SSH profiles with the `~/.ssh/config` file.
-More information about that file and its capabilities can be retrieved on your local machine with the `man ssh_config` command.

-{{% troubleshoot %}}